mahatama1234/user-guide-namita/documents/kopia-backup-restore-procedure.md

 7. [Disclaimer](#Disclaimer)

-# Kopia: Fast and Secure Open-Source Backup
+# Kopia - Fast and Secure Open-Source Backup

 Kopia is a reliable application for creating backups of your data at any location of your choice.
 Restoration of the backups is an easy process with Kopia.
 It manages the versioning of the stored files.